pankajpawar2/Footy-Terminal-App/README.md

 The reason for developing this terminal application is to provide users with simple application to get all the information regarding Australian Footbal League.

 Users will be presented with a login screen when the application starts.
-Once user is verified, the user is presented with home page with different menu options.
+Once user is verified,the user is presented with home page with different menu options.
 Users can choose any option and depending on the selection, will be directed to the corresponding page.
 Some of the data is stored in CSV/Text files and it is being retrieved depending on the user input.